shalommmitz/localstack_cdk_python__template/README.md

 cdk synth
 ```

 Running `cdk synth` should emit the template to the screen as a JSON string.

 If there are issues:

 - Did you activate the virtual environment ?
+- Did you change the `stack.py` file ?

 ### Testing the localstack